 With DivideBuy, founder and CEO Robert Flowers, aims to challenge the negative perception of interest free credit that typical lending companies have fuelled.
 Stressing the importance of “responsible lending”, he believes that consumers should be able to buy whatever they want, when they want, without worrying about hidden fees and complex sign-up processes.

 Based in Stoke-on-Trent, DivideBuy has grown substantially since it was established in 2012.
 Starting with only a handful of employees and an initial angel investment of £130,000 to work on the prototype, the company quickly gained interest from a wide range of investors.
 In late 2014, DivideBuy raised £3.5m from Jon Moulton, through his family office.
 Last year, they closed a further £60m round – a mixture of equity funding and debt financing.
 Jon Moulton invested, alongside Souter Investments, the family investment office of Sir Brian Souter.

 DivideBuy is now a major fintech player, employing over 50 people and partnering with over 500 UK businesses.

 “We’ve taken what was a complicated process and made it simple,” says Flowers.
-“DivideBuy purchases the item undertakes its own credit checks and manages the repayment options with the customer – and this all happens in 60 seconds or less.”
+“DivideBuy purchases the item undertakes its own credit checks and manages the repayment options with the customer.”

 “The process is simple because DivideBuy is both the moneylender and the tech provider.
 When a customer uses DivideBuy, there are no complicated forms to fill out or long waiting periods for approval from a lender.
 Our custom-made system can perform credit checks near-instantly and it only requires a few basic details from the customer,” he continued.